nsekularac1/pdsnd_github/README.md

 04/09/2025

 ### Project Title
 Bikeshare Project

 ### Description
 In this project bikeshare data from three US cities - Chicago, Washington, and New York City is analysed.
-Various Python libraries are used to perform descptive analysis.
+Various Python libraries are used to perform descriptive analysis.

 ### Files used
 bikeshare.py